 An adrenal crisis requires emergency treatment.
 Without medical intervention, the condition can become life threatening.

 Addison’s disease is the result of severe damage to the adrenal cortex, which surrounds the adrenal glands.

 The damage is usually due to an autoimmune reaction.
 This is where the body’s immune system mistakenly attacks its own healthy tissues.
-It is the cause of around 8–9 out of 10 cases of Addison’s disease.
+It is the cause of around

 It is still unclear what triggers this autoimmune reaction.
 The reaction is more common following surgery or any major stressor.
 It can also affect people living with HIV due to adverse effects from medications, secondary cancers, or acquiring an infection.